Treatments and Services

 Who’s on the team?

-Led by Dr. Karen Stout, the program brings together a team at Seattle Children's to help prepare adolescents and young adults to live a normal, productive life.
-The team includes:
+The ACHD Program brings together a team at Seattle Children’s to help prepare adolescents and young adults to live a normal, productive life.

 - Cardiac surgeons